rcorre/enumap/README.md

 attributes[Attribute.strength] = 10;
 ```

-However, I think you'll like `EnumSet` better:
+However, I think you'll like `Enumap` better:

 ```
-EnumSet!(Attribute, int) attributes;
+Enumap!(Attribute, int) attributes;
 attributes[Attribute.strength] = 10;
 ```

 Still not impressed?
-Well, you might prefer an `EnumSet` if:
+Well, you might prefer an `Enumap` if:

 You like syntactic sugar: